jmitchel3/django-hackref/README.rst

 =====
-Django Hack Referrals hackref
+django-hackref
 =====

-Hack Referrals is a Django app to monitor and track user referrals.
+Hack Referrals is a Django app to create, monitor and track user referral links.

 Quick start